RS Aero Worlds – Penultimate day at Black Rock

 In the heavyweight Aero 9 fleet, Liam Willis shared the race wins with Derek Bottles of the USA, but keeps an 8 point lead.
 In third place is Keith Willis 10 points back.

-Hazy start to the day but definitely not lazy.
+The sun was out but the Bay was engulfed in smoke for the bushfires around Victoria affecting visibility.
 Four races were completed in the afternoon once the breeze picked up.
 Last day of racing tomorrow.

 RS Aero 5 World Championship after 11 races (29 entries)